wasdJens/software-engineering-toolbox/docusaurus-docs/docs/software-engineering/coding-conventions.md

 Coding conventions are important to ensure that the code base is maintainable and that the code is readable by all team members.
 Coding conventions should be treated as a living document and should be maintained over time.
 It is important that the whole team agrees on the coding conventions and that they are enforced by tooling.
 Coding conventions are a good starting point for a new project and should be defined in the beginning of the project.

+All software projects should have at least a coding conventions guidelines and in best case a static code analysis tool to check them (e.g. a linter).

 ## Personal preferences

 The following section describes some combinations of coding conventions that I personally like to use.